 Which skin types can benefit from fractional laser treatments?

-We can treat Fitzpatrick skin types 1-4, as shown in the chart on the right.
-Fractional lasers cannot be used on skin types 5 and 6 because they remove melanocytes, they are the cells in your skin that provide your pigment—thus risking a change in skin pigmentation.
+We can treat Fitzpatrick skin types 1-3.
+Fractional lasers cannot be used on skin types 4 and 6 because they remove melanocytes, they are the cells in your skin that provide your pigment—thus risking a change in skin pigmentation.

 Who is a candidate for Fractional CO2 laser treatments?

 Fractional laser treatments could be a good choice if you have: